rafaelpcarneiro/fakeNewsAnalysis/README.md

 ## pph_in_C_v02

 The second version of pph.
-Now the filtration is loaded from an external file and not more created by taking all combinations.
+Now the filtration is loaded from an external file and it is not created more by creating the set of all possible combinations.
-The regular paths are created previously by taking cartesian products on the relational database supported by sqlite3
+The regular paths now are created before pph is called.

 ## pph_in_C_optimized_O1